 On minimum supervision, limited conditions are generally imposed.
 These typically include school attendance, restitution payments, if ordered, and attendance at the Way Out Program.
 Way Out is a 16 hours program through which youth and parents learn how to improve family communication.

-Youth assessed as moderate or high risk to re-offend are provided community supervision services by Juvenile Probation Counselors trained in the Case Management Assessment Process (CMAP).
-These juveniles are monitored for their compliance with an intervention plan, community service, school attendance, counseling, restitution, and other conditions imposed by the Judge.
-The youth, parent and Probation Counselor together prioritize areas of need as identified by the risk assessment.
-Youth are referred to community resources and social services as needed.
-Two programs offered by the Juvenile Court include Aggression Replacement Training and Functional Family Therapy, both of which are research based programs proven to be effective in reducing recidivism in juvenile offenders.
+On standard supervision, youth have been assessed as moderate or high risk to re-offend.
+These youth are provided community supervision services facilitated by Juvenile Probation Counselors who are trained in the Case Management Assessment Process (CMAP).
+These juveniles are monitored for their compliance with an intervention plan, community service requirements, school attendance, counseling, restitution order, and other conditions imposed by the Judge.

-The Special Sex Offender Treatment Program was instituted for juveniles pursuant to RCW 13.40.160(5), for felony sex offenses as outlined in RCW 9.94A.030.
-The purpose is to provide the Court with pre-disposition sexual deviancy evaluations, addressing community safety and amenability to treatment; and post-disposition treatment to youth ordered to treatment while on community supervision.
+The Special Sex Offender Treatment was instituted for juveniles pursuant to RCW 13.40.160(5), for felony sex offenses as outlined in RCW 9.94A.030.
+The purpose is to provide the Court with pre-disposition sexual deviancy evaluations that address community safety and the youth’s ability to be successful in treatment.
+The evaluation also recommends the post-disposition treatment while youth are on community supervision.

 The Chemical Dependency Disposition Alternative addresses youth chemical dependency issues.
 The purpose of this disposition alternative is to ensure successful treatment options to reduce recidivism and that the treatment services are made available to eligible youth, pursuant to RCW 70.96A.520.